- Introduction to The Great Gatsby by Francis Scott Fitzgerald: from the Lost Prairies to the Realist Jungle

 In the 1950s, the writers of the “Beat Generation”, such as Jack Kerouac, went to California: San Francisco was then identified as the ideal of freedom.

 Yet, the journey is not always physical.
-It can be symbolic, a retreat from society by getting isolated: Emerson went to Concord, Thoreau went to Walden, at the fringe of society.
+It can be symbolic, of a retreat from society by getting isolated: Emerson went to Concord, and Thoreau went to Walden, at the fringe of society.